cesarsotovalero/cesarsotovalero.github.io/_posts/2021-4-5-enhance-your-readme-with-asciinema.md

 # Insert the recording in a README

-Now that you have your session recorded, you can need to transform the `demo.cast` in a  `.gif` file, which can be inserted in your `README.md`.
+Now that you have your session recorded, you need to transform the `demo.cast` into a  `.gif` file, which can be inserted in your `README.md`.
 To do so, the [asciicast2gif](https://github.com/asciinema/asciicast2gif) tool comes handy.
 It allows to generate a `.gif` files from `.cast` asciinema recordings.
 To install asciicast2gif using npm run the following command: